asfolcini/java-api-itemMaster/README.md

-# Wishlist micro-service java implementation
+# ItemMaster skeleton micro-service springboot and JDBC implementation

-Micro-service wishlist using JPA.
+Micro-service Skeleton using SpringBoot and JDBC.

 Requires:
 - MySQL/MariaDB for storing data